Sitecore/sitecore-ios-sdk/README.md

     ￼//The set of the field’s names which will be read with each item.
 Here no fields will be read. request.fieldNames = [NSSet set];

-*2. Load the items with the created request object:*
+2. Load the items with the created request object:

 	[context itemsReaderWithRequest: request](^(id result, NSError *error)
     {